Tourism in Mauricie: Territory of La Mauricie

-Mauricie Tourism

-“Mauricie Tourism” is the regional tourism organization responsible for the development and enhancement of tourism products Mauricie, in consultation with local tourism organizations planning.
-“Tourisme Mauricie” is a non-profit and non-governmental purpose.
-The main mission is to promote the tourism offer régionale.

 History of tourism

 In 1634, Samuel de Champlain sent Sieur de Laviolette to establish a new fort that was also used as a fur trading post.
 The term "Mauricie" is used for the first time in 1933 by Bishop Albert Tessier to denote the region since Trois-Rivières to the gates of Lac Saint-Jean.
 Before that date, it was simply called the Valley of Saint-Maurice.

-The origin of tourism in Mauricie is as old as the region itself.
-When Idebon Raclos came to renew his three daughters in 1671, it remained only time to settle in Mauricie then he returned to France by the last vessel.
-In tourism statistics, it would have been rated for its motivation, in the category of personal reasons.
-But maybe he was also behind the head to visit relatives and friends or simply leisure tourism, the story does not say, but at least his fortune allowed.
-You had to be determined to make a return France-Québec.
-The sea voyage was an adventure at that time!
-Adventure tourism...
+The origin of tourism in Mauricie is as old as the establishment of the region itself.
+When Idebon Raclos came to renew his three daughters in 1671, he remained for a time to settle in Mauricie then returned to France by the last vessel.
+It is unknown why he left but speculated that his motivation was to visit family, the story does not say.
+It was costly and difficult to return to France from Québec during that time.

-In the 18th century, the population of the Mauricie was renowned for the quality of its reception, as any one established along the Chemin du Roy (King's Road), the first tourist route in the Mauricie.
+In the 18th century, the population of the Mauricie was renowned for its welcoming people.
+People settled along the Chemin du Roy (King's Road), the first tourist route in the Mauricie.
 In 1749, the Swedish Pehr Kalm wrote: "Few foreign cities in which people in word and deed, welcome someone with much politeness than does the farmer in all areas of the Canadian campaign (St. Lawrence Valley)".
-In 1796, in turn, speaking for the reception in 24 relay stations of Chemin du Roy, Irish Isaac Weld reported: "We do not find in all North America also drive well served as that conduit Québec in Montreal. ...
-Scarcely were we saw people of the house, the postmaster, his wife and the whole family came out to receive us with precipitation."

-In 1760, just weeks after the conquest, The British Magazine highlights a corner of the Mauricie publishing a print showing a picturesque view of Trois-Rivières, accompanied a short text which refers to the romantic situation, the wealth of the inhabitants, their well-built houses, their production and their fisheries.
-This is perhaps the number one tourist promotion.
-And in 1825 the first tourist guides have a major attraction of the Mauricie, the majestic falls Shawinigan, already famous, at least since 1816, with artists and travelers.
-Joseph-Édouard Turcotte built in 1858 a 100-room hotel with which he wanted to attract American tourists, but the building remained unfinished.
+In 1760, just weeks after the Conquest of New France, The British Magazine highlights a corner of the Mauricie publishing a print showing a picturesque view of Trois-Rivières, accompanied a short text which refers to the romantic situation, the wealth of the inhabitants, their well-built houses, their production and their fisheries.
+This is perhaps the most notable tourist promotion.
+And in 1825 the first tourist guides began going to the major attraction, the falls of Shawinigan, already famous, at least since 1816, with artists and travelers.
+Joseph-Édouard Turcotte began construction of a 100 room hotel in 1858 which he intended to attract American tourists, but the building remained unfinished.